Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 before submitting a PR.

 Various runners for Scalafmt exist, such as
-* A [SBT scalafmt plugin](https://github.com/scalameta/sbt-scalafmt) that lets you run scalafmt directly within sbt using
+* A [sbt scalafmt plugin](https://github.com/scalameta/sbt-scalafmt) that lets you run scalafmt directly within sbt using
   * `scalafmt` to format base scala sources
   * `test:scalafmt` to format test scala sources
   * `scalafmtSbt` to format the `build.sbt` file